vboussange/EvoId.jl/docs/src/examples/gradient.md

 ![](../assets/tutorials/gradient_2Dtrait.gif)

 ## [Plotting lineages](@id lineages)
-A cool feature of ABMEv.jl is its ability to track agents ancestors traits (cf [Agent section](../manual/agent.md))
+A cool feature of EVOID.jl is its ability to track agents ancestors traits (cf [Agent section](../manual/agent.md))

 On can plot it, to get an idea of the coalescence of the population.